SirBenedick/historic-portfolio-analyzer/README.md

 #### 0.2.0

-- Style: Find a place for DatePicker
+- [x] Style: Find a place for DatePicker
-- Style: Switch default/percent
+- [x] Style: Switch default/percent
-- Style: Increase searchbar width
+- [ ] Style: Increase searchbar width
-- Add: Calculation of yearly portfolio performance
+- [ ] Add: Calculation of yearly portfolio performance
-- Add: Calculation of average year asset performance
+- [ ] Add: Calculation of average year asset performance
+- [ ] Fix: On init page it is unclear what to do

 #### 0.3.0